 Flying after your hair transplant

 If you are planning to take a flight after your hair transplant, you need to be aware that this could put you and your hair transplant at risk.
 If you fly too early and are suffering from swelling in your scalp following surgery, the cabin pressure can make the swelling worse.
 This can result in the swelling starting to affect your forehead and eyes making it difficult for you to open your eyes.
-To reduce the risk of this happening, we recommend not flying after your hair transplant for 7 days.
+To reduce the risk of this happening, we recommend not flying after your hair transplant within the first 3 days at least.

 Exposing your hair transplant to direct sunlight